starcard-org/rally-io-oauth-sample-app/README.md

 * GET /authorize.html\
-This returns a form to allow the user to initiate the authorization flow
+This returns a form to allow the user to initiate the authorization flow.

 * POST /authorize\
-This endpoint starts the authorization flow for the user
+This endpoint starts the authorization flow for the user.

 * GET /callback\
 This endpoint receives an authorization code as query parameter.
 It